Setup BranchCache for ConfigMgr Current Branch

 In this guide, you learn how to setup BranchCache for ConfigMgr, because BranchCache and Peer Caching are better together.
 For example, unlike BranchCache, Peer Caching happily works over subnets (it’s limited to boundary groups).
 BranchCache on the other hand is using Data Deduplication techniques, and will happily share content between clients even if there is a local DP on the same subnet.
 Something the current implementation of Peer Caching does not do.
 Shorthand, when combining BranchCache with Peer Cache, you get the best of both worlds :)

 Step-by-step guide – Setup BranchCache for ConfigMgr Current Branch

 The following is a quick guide to setup BranchCache for ConfigMgr Current Branch, and how you can verify that it actually works.

-Friendly reminder: BranchCache and Peer Caching are better together, so make sure to also configure Peer Caching: A Geeks Guide to Peer Cache in ConfigMgr Current Branch
+Friendly reminder: BranchCache and Peer Caching are better together, so make sure to also configure Peer Caching: Setup Peer Cache in ConfigMgr Current Branch

 Creds: A shoutout totally goes to @ozthe2 for one of the early write-ups on using BranchCache with ConfigMgr.

 The guide in this post covers five simple steps to get it going:

 - Step 1 – Enable BranchCache on the Distribution Points

 - Step 2 – Enable Data Deduplication on the Distribution Points